-The increase in cash and cash equivalents can be attributed to net cash generated from operating, partially offset by cash used in investing activities and financing activities.
+The decrease in cash and cash equivalents can be attributed to cash used in investing and financing activities partially offset by cash generated from operating activities.

 (Please see attached consolidated cash flow statements for detailed analysis of cash movements on pages 6 and 7).